marlinspike/AzMonitorUptime/README.md

 # AzMonitorUptime
-A Python 3 tool to parse Azure Monitor logs to retrieve VM uptime for all VMs during a given month
+A Python 3 tool to parse **Azure Monitor Activity Logs** to retrieve VM uptime for all VMs during a given month.
+This is useful for when you either don't have your VMs reporting to a Log Analytics workspace, or they only reported data for a part of the time you want to report on.
+Another option would be to look at billing data, but that's often previledged information.
+AzMonitorUptime allows you to derive uptime reports from Actvitity Logs.

 ## Requirements
 - Python 3